(Discover Science and Technology)

 _____3. Learn about three genetic diseases.
 What are the symptoms?
 Are they dominant or recessive?
 Are there treatments or cures?
 What challenges does a person with this disease face in life?

-_____4. Find out what the human genome project is and how it is affecting the science of genetics.
+_____4. Find out what the Human Genome Project (HGP) is and how it is affecting the science of genetics.

 _____5. Stem cell research is a controversial genetic subject.
 Learn about the process and make a list of pros and cons for continuing this type of research.
 What conclusions do you come to?
 Why?

-_____6. Learn about genetically modified foods.
-What are the benefits and dangers of this type of genetic manipulation?
+_____6. Learn about genetically modified organisms (GMOs).
+What are the advantages and disadvantages of this type of genetic manipulation?

 _____7. Participate in a service project that relates to genetics.
 You may wish to participate in a fundraiser to support research for a genetic disease, or create a game or booklet to teach genetics to younger kids.